The Google Play Store may have millions of different apps, but it doesn’t always have what I want.

 App’s Minimum Requirements

-Apps are coded so to be compatible with certain hardware.
+Apps are coded to be compatible with certain hardware.
 It can look for that hardware by feature (2GB of RAM, screen resolution, etc.).
 Or it can look for specific device model numbers if the developer has a really good testing team.
 This is rare, but I’ve come across it on a few occasions.

 Looking for specific hardware can be problematic.
 Android TV boxes have pretty much the same hardware as your smartphone or tablet, except for one important part.